-Prerequisites: MATH 260 or MATH 240 and MATH 245
+Prerequisites: MATH 260 or MATH 240 and MATH 245 Lecture: 5 hrs

 The first course in differential and integral Calculus of a single variable.
 Topics include algebraic and transcendental functions; limits and continuity; techniques and applications of differentiation and integration; curve sketching and Fundamental Theorem of Calculus.
 Primarily for Science, Technology, Engineering & Math majors.